dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/restricting-the-drawing-surface-in-gdi.md

 ---
 title: "Restricting the Drawing Surface in GDI+"
-description: Learn how to restrict the drawing surface in GDI+ using regions, which can be constructed from paths and contain the outlines of strings. ms.date: "03/30/2017"
+description: Learn how to restrict the drawing surface in GDI+ using clipping regions in Windows Forms. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"